 Housing rights for renting

-The supply of residential accommodation in Amsterdam fluctuates greatly.
+The supply of residential accommodation in the Amsterdam Area fluctuates greatly.
 At times there is a housing shortage and unfortunately some landlords abuse this.
 It is therefore important to know your rights and read a tenancy agreement carefully before signing.

 Freedom of contract: All kinds of rules can be written into a tenancy agreement but it’s the law (burgerlijk wetboek) that counts – providing you are within the first six months of signing a contract.
 After six months the contract is binding. !WOON is an excellent contact point for information relating to tenants and people looking for housing.

 The Dutch law has many rules that protect your rights as a tenant.
 There are rules regarding rent control, furnishing and service costs.
-Housing agencies in Amsterdam must abide by the rules and can be held accountable if you are being charged too much rent.
+Housing agencies in the Amsterdam Area must abide by the rules and can be held accountable if you are being charged too much rent.
 Crucially, a landlord cannot simply evict you from your home.
 If you do not reach agreement, only a court can terminate the lease.

 When signing a rental contract